NEURO-ANATOMY OF THE VAGUS

 I’m using the image above from a German publisher printed in 1964 because it is provisionally accurate, and not under copyright anymore.
 The Bourgery images have been reprinted by Taschen (see link above).
 Thanks to Jane Garcia who unearthed the poster above in Vienna.
 Much appreciated.

 Note that although the image above is closer to what I am describing, it is still trunk lines and branches.
 It is not possible to illustrate the living Vagus that I am describing.
 It innervates, for example, cutaneous autonomic receptors in the skin that are so dense there are nine square yards of them per square inch.
-If the average body surface area of an adult is 1.75 square meters, that means that we have 24,500 meters of c-tactiles woven through the surface of our body.
+If the average body surface area of an adult is 1.75 square meters, that means that we have 24,500 meters of c-tactiles woven through the surface of our body (thanks to Jeff Rockwell DC MA DOMP for this awareness).
 If I made you a neuro-anatomically accurate map of your living Vagus, it would simply be a neuro-anatomical abstract of your entire body.
 We don’t understand this because we have all learned neuro-anatomy from cadavers.